vedph/mqdq_mqutil/doc/apparatus-sample.md

 If we look at the first part output in the dump JSON file, we find no such fragment.
 This is because it is a `margin-note` fragment, and as such it belongs to another layer, i.e. another part, which gets output after the first one.

-In fact, immediately after the first part we find another one, whose role is `fr.net.fusisoft.apparatus:margin` (in Cadmus, layer parts have as role the type ID of their fragment model, followed by a colon plus a role ID when present).
+In fact, immediately after the first part we find another one, whose role is `fr.it.vedph.apparatus:margin` (in Cadmus, layer parts have as role the type ID of their fragment model, followed by a colon plus a role ID when present).

 If we look at the source text document, the base text portion is verse 2: